-The CERMAV, a CNRS research unit, celebrated its 50th anniversary in 2016.
-During this half-century, four directors succeeded to develop specific research themes.
-The historical thematic focused on economically important plant polysaccharides (cellulose and starch) now cover different areas of modern glycosciences, either towards the synthesis or biosynthesis of biologically active oligosaccharides, the uses of biomass, nanocomposite materials or glycopolymers.
+The CERMAV, a CNRS research unit (UPR 5301) celebrates its 55th anniversary in 2021.
+During more than half a century, five directors have succeeded each other and have been able to develop the axes of this research unit.
+The themes historically focused on cellulose and lignin, then on plant polysaccharides of economic importance (cellulose and starch) have diversified and now cover different areas of glycosciences, whether towards the synthesis or biosynthesis of biologically active oligosaccharides, the uses of biomass, nanocomposite materials or glycopolymers

-CERMAV is a leading research center in glycosciences in Europe, and the activities of the five research teams, in the different aspects of glycosciences, answer to major societal challenges in the fields of human health, emerging energies, and materials for new technologies.
-In addition, the unit provides an important contribution to the research training to prepare students and young researchers to the professional world, industry, and academia.
+CERMAV is a leader in glycosciences in Europe and the activities of the five research teams, in different aspects of glycosciences, thus respond to major societal challenges in the fields of human health, emerging energies and materials for new technologies.
+In addition, the unit makes an important contribution to training through research to prepare students and young researchers for the professional, industrial and academic world.

-As CNRS laboratory (UPR 5301), the Cermav is a place of constant interaction with different actors: higher education, other organizations, business sector, and foreign partners ... it participates in missions defined by the CNRS :
+Cermav is a research laboratory of CNRS, more particularly within the CNRS Institute of Chemistry.
+Cermav is the place of constant interaction with different actors: higher education, other organizations, business sector, and foreign partners ... it participates in missions defined by the CNRS :

 - development and production of knowledge in all disciplines